-- All employees in respect of whom wage costs are claimed must be registered with JobsPlus and covered by a valid contract of employment in terms of the national legislation on employment. - ii.
+- i.
+All employees in respect of whom wage costs are claimed must be registered with JobsPlus and covered by a valid contract of employment in terms of the national legislation on employment. - ii.
 Personnel Costs related to Project Management are limited to 10% of the project value. - iii.
 Students can be engaged on the project and paid an annual stipend of €6,000 when reading for a Master's degree or an annual stipend of €8,000 when reading for a Doctoral degree.
-Note that for every engaged student, a full-time researcher must be employed by the applicant. - iv.
+Note that for every engaged student, a full-time researcher must be employed by the applicant to specifically work on the awarded research project.

+iv.
 Personnel costs are calculated as follows:

-The hourly rate (z) is calculated using the formula: \in z = (basic salary + allowances) / yearly weekday hours.
-The total hours worked by a full-time employee shall not exceed 1760 hours per annum.
+The hourly rate (z) is calculated using the formula: \in z = (basic salary + allowances) / yearly workable hours as per the employee's contract of employment with the applying entity.
+The total hours worked on the awarded research project by a full-time employee shall not exceed 1760 hours per annum.